Why get ESL education as a teacher?

 Pedagogical knowledge

 An ESL certificate provides specialized training in methods for teaching English to non-native speakers.
-This includes understanding how languages are learned, techniques for teaching grammar, vocabulary, pronunciation, and the four language skills (listening, speaking, reading, writing).
+This includes understanding how languages are learned, techniques for teaching grammar, vocabulary, pronunciation, and the four language skills (listening, speaking, reading, and writing).
 This knowledge ensures that teachers can tailor their teaching to the needs of their students.

 Personal fulfillment

-The knowledge and skills gained from certification can lead to more fulfilling teaching experiences, as teachers feel more competent and confident in their ability to help students achieve their language goals.
+The knowledge and skills gained from certification can lead to more fulfilling teaching experiences as teachers feel more competent and confident in their ability to help students achieve their language goals.

 Professional credibility

 Holding an ESL certificate gives you a recognized qualification that can lend credibility to your teaching profile.
 It signals to employers, students, and peers that you have been trained in the specific methodologies required for effective language instruction.
 Teachers who go abroad often find that they have to take positions at what we would possibly deem as entry-level companies.
 Their pay and benefits are often much lower than other academies.
-To get a good job, you must have a certificate, and often times you may find they require specific training.
+To get a good job, you must have a certificate, and often times, you may find they require specific training.

 Student engagement and success